 Getting from Orlando to the Tampa Cruise Port

-It may be that you find cheaper fares into Orlando International Airport, or maybe you want to visit Disney World while you’re in the area.
+It may be that you find cheaper fares into Orlando International Airport, or maybe you want to visit Orlando attractions while you’re in the area.
 Whatever the case, there are many people who need to get from the Orlando area to the Tampa port.